Mock Meat : Is it a Healthy and Sustainable alternative ?

 What makes plants taste like Meat ?

-The key ingredient that gives meat its meaty taste when raw and creates the intense, meaty flavors and aromas when it’s cooked is the “Heme” molecule.
+The “Heme molecule” is the key ingredient that gives meat its distinct meaty taste when raw and produces the intense flavors and aromas when cooked.

-Heme is a nutrient that is abundantly found in the animal tissue, and is also found naturally in all living organisms including plants.
+Heme is a nutrient abundantly present in animal tissues and naturally occurs in all living organisms, including plants.
 The major source of heme in meat is the protein Myoglobin.
-Plants, particularly nitrogen – fixing plants and legumes naturally contain Heme molecules in their roots.
-Soybeans, thus make a functionally identical protein known as Soy leg-hemoglobin, which is the short form of legume Hemoglobin.
-Since the molecule is responsible for imparting the meaty flavor and color, it is used in the production of plant based meat products.
+Plants, particularly nitrogen-fixing plants and legumes, naturally contain Heme molecules in their roots.
+Soybeans thus make a functionally identical protein known as Soy leg-hemoglobin, which is the short form of legume Hemoglobin.
+Because the molecule imparts meaty flavor and color, manufacturers use it in the production of plant-based meat products.

 What is the role of Protein in Mock Meat ?

-Mock meat is prepared mainly with Textured Vegetable Protein (TVP) and Isolated Soy Proteins (ISP).
+• Manufacturers primarily prepare mock meat using Textured Vegetable Protein (TVP) and Isolated Soy Proteins (ISP).
 Proteins have an important structure-function relationships in terms of hydration and solubility, inter-facial properties (emulsification and foaming), flavor binding, viscosity, gelation, texturization, and dough formation, hence the different plant based composites used to develop plant – based meat alternatives have unique texture profiles.

 Are plant – based meat healthy?